-As we age, cell turnover slows down and dead skin cells can give us a dull complexion.
-Exfoliating both the face and body weekly helps get rid of the dead top layers of skin.
-This allows moisturizers and serums to better penetrate the skin and helps your foundation glide on smoothly instead of sitting atop flaky skin.
+We all want radiant, glowing skin.
+But this can feel like an elusive skincare goal, especially as we age because cell turnover slows down and dead skin cells can give us a dull complexion.
+The good news is that with a proper exfoliating routine for your face and body, you can safely and effectively remove the layer of dead skin and restore your healthy, vibrant glow.
+Exfoliating allows moisturizers and serums to better penetrate the skin and helps your foundation glide on smoothly instead of sitting atop flaky skin.

 The Best Tools for Exfoliation